 speaker

-Yeah, good morning.
-Well, James and team.
-Thanks for that.
+Yeah, good morning, Will and James and team.
 Thanks for the time here.
-Yeah, I guess.
-Big picture question.
-You know, you should show in the deck.
-Despite multi year out performance, the stock does still trade at a two turn discount to a lot of the pure set, including your big brother in the middle.
-And then I guess the question is, what do you think the market is needs to better understand to start thinking about permanent resources differently and more in the context of other pure play permanent stories?
+Yeah, I guess big picture question, you know, you show in the deck, despite multi-year outperformance, the stock does still trade at a two-turn discount to a lot of the pure set, including your big brother in the middle end.
+And I guess the question is, What do you think the market needs to better understand to start thinking about Permian resources differently and more in the context of other pure play Permian stories?

 speaker